Sun-Yize/Sun-Yize.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am currently a Master of Artificial Intelligence student in [The University of Hong Kong](https://www.hku.hk/).
-I obtained my Bachelor degree in Statistics, [Shandong University](https://en.sdu.edu.cn/) in 2022.
+I obtained my Bachelor degree in Statistics from [Shandong University](https://en.sdu.edu.cn/) in 2022.

 My research interests mainly lie in Big Data Analysis, Data Mining and Computer Vision.